carpentries/lesson-development-training/episodes/09-formative-assessment.md

 Many other formative assessment tools can be found in Briggs’ list of ["21 ways to check for student understanding"](https://www.opencolleges.edu.au/informed/features/21-ways-to-check-for-student-understanding/).

 Exercises are one important type of formative assessment.
-We will now have a look into exercises that perform misconception checks and ask students diagnostic questions; we will cover a few other types of exercises in one of the later episodes.
+We will now have a look into exercises that perform misconception checks and ask students diagnostic questions; we will cover a few other types of exercises that help with retaining new knowledge in one of the later episodes.

 ## Detecting Misconceptions